-The Pritzker Pucker Family Foundation is driven by the values, priorities and experiences we share as a family.
+The Pritzker Pucker Family Foundation is driven by the values, priorities, and experiences we share as a family.
 We respect each other's diverse ideas and interests, and hope to enrich communities through partnerships.
-Through collaboration with passionate leaders and thoughtful execution, we support our partners' objectives and organizations in making a positive difference in the quality of life for families and communities.
+Through collaboration with passionate leaders and thoughtful execution, we support our partners' goals to make a positive difference in the quality of life for families and communities.
 It is a lofty aspiration, but one we know is achievable.

-Promoting strategies and interventions that strengthen communities, change the trajectory of people's lives and allow neighborhoods to flourish.
-We support coordinated restorative justice and violence reduction policies and practices.
+Promoting coordinated restorative justice and violence reduction strategies and interventions that strengthen communities, change the trajectory of people's lives, and allow neighborhoods to flourish.

 The Pritzker Pucker Family Foundation does not accept unsolicited proposals.